named-data/ndn-cxx/docs/manpages/ndn-client.conf.rst

   Possible values for ``[scheme]``:

-  * ``tpm-osx-keychain`` (default on OS X platform): secure storage of private keys in OS X Keychain with OS-provided access restrictions.
+  * ``tpm-osx-keychain`` (default on macOS): secure storage of private keys in the macOS Keychain with OS-provided access restrictions.

     ``[location]`` parameter is ignored.

-    May not work for daemon applications, as user interaction may be required to access OS X Keychain.
+    May not work for daemon applications, as user interaction may be required to access the macOS Keychain.

-  * ``tpm-file`` (default on all other platforms): file-based storage of private keys
+  * ``tpm-file`` (default on all other platforms): file-based storage of private keys.

     Possible values for ``[location]``: